Dynamical Archetype Analysis: Autonomous Computation: Target systems

 \subsubsection{Vector field based perturbation}

-A smooth perturbation is sampled from a zero-mean Gaussian process with Radial Basis Function (RBF) kernel $k(x, x') = \sigma^2 \exp(-\|x - x'\|^2 / 2\ell^2)$, where $\ell$ is drawn uniformly from $[0.1, 1]$.
-The perturbation is normalized to have fixed norm $s \in \{0, 0.01, \dots, 0.15\}$.
+A smooth perturbation is sampled from a zero-mean Gaussian process with Radial Basis Function (RBF) kernel $k(x, x') = \sigma^2 \exp(-\|x - x'\|^2 / 2\ell^2)$, with a fixed lengthscale $\ell = 0.5$ (random seed $313$).
+The two vector-field components are sampled independently on a $40\times40$ grid over $[-3,3]^2$ and interpolated continuously.
+The perturbation is normalized to have fixed norm $s \in \{0, 0.02, \dots, 0.2\}$ (11 equally spaced values).
+The initial conditions are sampled randomly in the annulus $0.5$ away from the unit ring.
 The resulting perturbed vector field is then numerically integrated resulting in target trajectories $\{x(t)\}_i^s$.
 See for further details Supp.Sec.~\ref{sec:vfpert_exp_details}.